i bet you'd rather watch than read, right?

 Congo.
 Rwanda.
 Haiti.

 Every assignment challenged me to sink into the environment, quickly figure out dynamics at play, and understand all that was not being said.
-Only then could I put subjects at ease.

 Suddenly, I was right where I wanted to be - simply pointing a camera and empowering people to tell their own story.